kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 ## Preparation

 This section only applies to new major and minor versions.
-If you release a patch, skip the preparation and go to the [**Steps**][/#release-process-release-process-steps] section.
+If you release a patch, skip the preparation and go to the [**Steps**](#release-process-release-process-steps) section.

 To prepare a release, define a new and remove the old release.

 ### Define release jobs

 Define release jobs on the `master` branch in the `test-infra` repository.
 To ensure every job name is unique, prefix it with `pre-rel{versionNumber}`.
 Remember to provide the version number without any periods.
 For example, to find all jobs for the 0.9 release, look for job names with the `pre-rel09` prefix.
-To learn how to define a release job for a component, read the following [document][https://github.com/kyma-project/test-infra/blob/master/docs/prow/release-jobs.md].
+To learn how to define a release job for a component, read the following [document](https://github.com/kyma-project/test-infra/blob/master/docs/prow/release-jobs.md).

 1. Navigate to the `test-infra` repository.
 2. Define release jobs in the `prow/jobs/test-infra` directory in the `watch-pods.yaml` file.